hxwang/SmartGridSummary/papers/file/anastopoulou14-consumption-curtailment.md

 ### Summary
+In this paper, the authors study the load curtail problem.
+They propose an incentive mechanism that benefit both the consumers and utility operator.

 ### Model
 - Utility operators purchases energy from the wholesale market at time-varying prices and resell it to consumers at fixed tariffs.